 Facebook can't admit the truth, says data-slurp boffin Kogan

-Cambridge Anal’s PR crisis man claims ‘morale is pretty good now’ in office
+Cambridge Analytica’s PR crisis man claims ‘morale is pretty good now’ in office

-The Cambridge boffin behind mass slurp of Facebook users’ information has said the social network is in “PR crisis mode” - as Cambridge Analytica has enacted a crisis management of its own.
+The egghead behind the mass slurp of Facebook users’ information has said the social network is in “PR crisis mode” – as Cambridge Analytica enacted a crisis management of its own.

-In a hearing in the UK’s parliament, Aleksandr Kogan was grilled on his work with Facebook user data - which began as a research project in collaboration with Zuck & Co, and resulted in him developing the app at the heart of the latest scandal.
+During a British Parliament hearing on Tuesday, Aleksandr Kogan was grilled on his work with Facebook user data - which began as a research project in collaboration with Zuck & Co, and resulted in him developing the app at the heart of the latest scandal.

-Kogan told the UK's Digital, Culture, Media and Sport Committee that initially he had been handed aggregate data on users by Facebook, as part of work to assess global friendships and emotional expression.
+Kogan told the Digital, Culture, Media and Sport Select Committee that initially he had been handed aggregate data on users by Facebook, as part of work to assess global friendships and emotional expression.

 His part in the research led him to conversations with CA’s parent company, SCL, he said.
 The biz then encouraged him to set up his own firm, GSR, that it contracted to collect and analyse Facebook user data.